GewelsJI/VPS/README.md

     @article{ji2022vps,
-        title={Video Polyp Segmentation: A Deep Learning Perspective}, author={Ji, Ge-Peng and Xiao, Guobao and Chou, Yu-Cheng and Fan, Deng-Ping and Zhao, Kai and Chen, Geng and Van Gool, Luc}, journal={arXiv},
+        title={Video Polyp Segmentation: A Deep Learning Perspective}, author={Ji, Ge-Peng and Xiao, Guobao and Chou, Yu-Cheng and Fan, Deng-Ping and Zhao, Kai and Chen, Geng and Fu, Huazhu and Van Gool, Luc}, journal={arXiv},
         year={2022}
     }